It’s no surprise that Japanese culture is one of the most unique and attractive cultures in the world. Here are 5 things it teaches us.

 In addition to these attitudes on rubbish maintenance, the Japanese also discourage eating and drinking while walking on the streets, as it is seen as being inconsiderate and, to an extent, unhygienic.
 Naturally, this perspective has led to less rubbish being carried around as a result of food packaging and drink bottles.

-Furthermore, the Japanese incorporate many small but effective etiquettes which raise their standards of cleanliness and hygiene.
+Furthermore, the Japanese incorporate many small but effective etiquette which raise their standards of cleanliness and hygiene.
 From serving wet towels before meals at restaurants and homes to placing cash in trays at convenience store counters and the encouragement of mask-wearing when sick are all testimonies to Japan’s high importance placed on cleanliness and personal hygiene.

-Last but not least are the standard automated toilets in Japan, which enable a no-touch flush as well as a no-touch hand-washing system, which help prevent the spread of germs.
+Last but not least are the standard automated toilets in Japan, which enable a no-touch flush as well as a no-touch hand-washing system, which helps prevent the spread of germs.
 The toilet seat itself is equipped with high-tech washing technology which seamlessly cleans the backside with minimum touch involved, which is not only more hygienic but also environmentally friendly as this saves countless amounts of toilet paper.

 3. Access to Healthy Foods